daKmoR/rocket/README.md

-> This is PRE ALPHA... it requires manually patching of @11ty/eleventy and @lion/overlays
+> This is PRE ALPHA... it requires manually patching of @lion/overlays

 # Rocket